rodrigoluciomx/rodrigoluciomx/README.md

 # 👨🏽‍💻 About me:

 <p>I am a mechatronics professional passionate about the Industrial Internet of Things (IIoT).
-My expertise lies in programming, with a focus on Python, C++, Java and Rust for developing IIoT solutions, and Ladder Logic Diagram with PLC's.
-I am also diving into Artificial Intelligence to enhance industrial processes.</p>
+My programming expertise focuses on Python, C++, Java, and Rust for developing IIoT solutions and Ladder Logic Diagram with PLCs.
+I also dive into Artificial Intelligence to enhance industrial processes and am a blockchain enthusiast.</p>
-<p>I consider myself a proactive person, I like to work with people, and listen to their advice and ideas in order to do better work.
-I'm very compromised with my self-development, to me is very important to be healthy and get a good life/work balance. </p>
+<p>I consider myself a proactive person; I like to work with people and listen to their advice and ideas in order to do better work.
+I'm very compromised with my self-development.
+It is very important to be healthy and have a good life/work balance. </p>

 - 🌱 I’m currently learning IIoT